twilio/workshop/docs/voting.rst

        print msg.body

 However, this script will fail if you have multiple Twilio phone numbers.
-To fix this, we'll filter messages based on the phone number they were sent to.
+To fix this we'll filter messages based on the phone number they were sent to.

 .. code-block:: python
    :emphasize-lines: 5